 Beekeeping Through Winter

-s the temperatures drop, bees face a significant challenge in surviving the winter.
+When the temperatures drop, bees face a significant challenge in surviving the winter.
 Winter can be a difficult time for bees.
 With the cold weather and lack of flowers, ensuring your beehive is prepared to survive through the winter is essential.

 As a beekeeper, it's your responsibility to make sure your bees have everything they need to make it through this harsh season.
 Let’s go over some tips on how to make a beehive survive through the winter.